They say a phone call can change a person’s life. For Dajialyn Bullock, two phone calls made all the difference.

 “It was very emotional to get that call,” Victoria said.
 “I was overwhelmed with joy for Dajialyn and sadness for the donor family.
 A child lost his or her life but gave my child life.
 It’s hard to explain what you’re feeling when your child needs life-saving surgery.
 You’re thankful, but it’s hard not to think about the donor.
 You can’t help but feel blessed that another family is giving your child life.”

-Dajialyn is full of personality and loves Disney’s Moana.
-And along with a new heart, she has a new family too.
+Along with a new heart, Dajialyn has a new family too.
 The Bullocks finalized Dajialyn’s adoption in November 2021.

 “She’s going to change the world, and I can’t wait to see it.
 She’s a miracle,” Victoria said.
 “I can look at Dajialyn and know that a hero is inside her, and it has changed her life.”